-Field measurements were carried out at the Amazon Tall Tower Observatory (ATTO) (S 02° 08.602'; W 59° 00.033'), located in the Uatumã Sustainable Development Reserve, Amazonas State, Brazil, in the central Amazon Basin.
+Field measurements were carried out at the Amazon Tall Tower Observatory (ATTO) (08.602'02° S, 00.033'59° W), located in the Uatumã Sustainable Development Reserve, Amazonas State, Brazil, in the central Amazon Basin.
 The site is located 150 km NE of the city of Manaus, upwind of the urban plume.
 A detailed description of the site can be found in Andreae et al. (2015).

-The atmospheric aerosol was collected by using a 60 m 1-inch diameter stainless steel inlet tube without size cut-off, installed on a triangular mast since early 2014.
-The laminar flow rate in the inlet was constant at 30 lpm.
-The aerosol stream relative humidity was decreased down to 30 - 40 % by using
+The atmospheric aerosol was collected by using a 60 m long, 1 in. diameter stainless steel inlet tube without size cutoff, installed on a triangular mast since early 2014.
+The laminar flow rate in the inlet was constant at $30 \,\mathrm{Lmin}^{-1}$ .
+The aerosol stream relative humidity was decreased down to 30-40 % by using diffusion driers.

-- 145 diffusion driers.
 In this study, we corrected the data for standard temperature and pressure (273.15 K and 1013.25 hPa) and did not apply any correction to compensate for particle losses.
-The sampling period analyzed here comprises the wet-to-dry transition time (June July 2014) and part of the dry season (August September 2014).
-In the beginning of the measurement period (beginning of June), aerosol particle number concentrations were very low, in the order of 100-400 cm-3, measured by a - 150 Condensation Particle Counter (CPC) (Andreae et al., 2015).
-These typical wet season conditions slightly changed during the transition season until the end of August when particle number concentrations increased to around 500-2000 cm-3 (Andreae et al., 2015).
+The sampling period analyzed here comprises the wet-to-dry transition time (June-July 2014) and part of the dry season (August-September 2014).
+In the beginning of the measurement period (beginning of June), aerosol particle number concentrations were very low, in the order of 100-400 cm-3, measured by a condensation particle counter (CPC) (Andreae et al., 2015).
+These typical wetseason conditions slightly changed during the transition season until the end of August, when particle number concentrations increased to around 500-2000 cm-3 (Andreae et al., 2015).
 The selected measurement period was a good opportunity to evaluate the Aethalometer performance under different conditions.
-During this period, the aerosol absorption coefficients increase from near detection limit values to the highest values measured at the ATTO site during the dry season.
+During this period, the aerosol absorption coefficients increased from near detection limit values to the highest values measured at the ATTO site during the dry season.